hbctraining/reproducibility-tools/lessons/05_Github_remote1.md

 ---

 ## Learning Objectives
-* Describe the process of "Syncing" local and remote versions of Git repositories
+* Sync local and remote versions of a Git repository

 ## Repositories online (remote)